 - Set toys out that your kids might not usually play with at the same time.
 Perhaps blocks with animal figures.

 Here are some other words that you can use instead of strew or strewn.
 It might be fun to teach your kids the meaning of the word strew and then see how many other words they can come up with that have a similar meaning.

 Here’s a quick list of synonyms for the word strewn.

 More Podcast Episodes & Blog Posts For You

-- How to Homeschool Your Kids: A step-by-step guide.
+- How to Homeschool Your Kids.